Drivers in the Military in Georgia

-The Georgia Department of Driver Services offers a 6 month grace period is now offered to all active-duty military stationed outside of Georgia when their license expires.
+The Georgia Department of Driver Services offers a 6 month grace period to all active-duty military stationed outside of Georgia when their license expires.
 Service members may drive in Georgia on an expired license during the 6 month grace period after returning or being reassigned to the state.

 Should you be given a ticket or citation for driving with an expired license, take your military papers with you to your local driver's license office and your ticket will be waived.

-You, and your dependents if they are with you, may also renew your license(s) 1 time by mail.
+You, and your dependents if they are with you, may also renew your license(s) by mail.